brianzi/blossom/README.md

 ---------------

 When making a new blossom B, we create a new (pseudo-)vertex in the vertex list.
-We then need to insert Delta(B) in the adjacency list, and also add the corresponding reduced weight.
+We then need to set the adjacency list of B to Delta(B) (all vertices adjacent to B but not in B), and also add the corresponding reduced weight.
-Note that we only ever take real vertices into the adjacency list, running up the blossomparent when required.
+Note that vertices in the adjacency list are always "real" vertices, not other blossoms (the logic to take care of their destruction would be horrible).

 We construct the blossom in two steps: In round one, we use treeindex as described above to find all nodes in the